 - Salt and ground fresh pepper to taste

-- Drain and blend in the food processor for a few seconds (you want to get the consistency of “rice”).
+- Drain steamed cauliflower florets.
+Place them in your food processor and pulse for a few seconds (you want to get the consistency of “rice”).

-- Transfer it to a kitchen towel and wring out.
-You need to squeeze out water as much as you can.
-I made this recipe without squeezing out the water and the tots were not as crispy as when I squeeze out the water.
-I really think this process is very important.
+- Transfer pureed cauliflower to a kitchen towel or cheese cloth and wring it out.
+Remove as much moisture as possible.
+Once, I made this recipe without squeezing out the water and the tots were not as crispy.
+This process is very important!

-- In a medium bowl, combine all of the ingredients together.
+- In a medium bowl, add all the ingredients and mix until well combined.

-- Spoon about 1 or 2 tablespoons (depends on the size you want your tots to be) of the mixture and with your hands and make a tot shape (see the shape on the pictures).
+- Spoon 1-2 tablespoons (depending on the size you prefer) of the mixture and use your hands to make a tot shape.

-- Place them on the prepared baking sheet and repeat the process until you don’t have any more cauliflower mixture.
-The tots should be set 1 inch.
+- Place tots on the prepared baking sheet and repeat the process until you use up the cauliflower mixture.
+The tots should be set 1 inch apart.

 - Bake for about 20 minutes.
-Turn them and bake for more 15 minutes or until crispy.
+Turn them over and bake 10 minutes longer, until crispy.

 - Remove from the oven and serve with ketchup or any other dip of your preference.